DakoooM/AlphaV/README.md

 It contains 95% of [RageUI](https://github.com/iTexZoz/RageUI) and it runs at 1.00 ms depending on your Computer & It contains 29 resources !

-Contributors: Alexi, Djack, iMax, DakoM, Nehco
+Contributors: DakoM, Djack, iMax, Nehco

 - **Download:** https://mega.nz/file/Y7AhkCpI